 The Brambles’ History

 The Brambles began as a labor of love by its owners, Clyde and Mary Forrest.
-More than a decade ago the couple felt a calling to care for intellectually disabled (ID) adults.
+More than a decade ago the couple felt a calling to care for intellectually disabled (ID) adults and adults with Autism.
 As ID children who lived with their families became adults, the burden of care on aging parents and the potential for increased health problems resulted in hard decisions for parents and guardians, who often found themselves unable to care for their loved ones.
 Finding a home-like setting where a son, daughter, or sibling could receive proper support care and live the rest of his/her life proved to be challenging.